StevenBoyce/hqProject/README.md

-• Each layout is associated with a userId.• Requests include userId in a header (e.g. X-User-Id ) or query param—no authentication logic is required.• "Save layout" → persists to PostgreSQL.• "Load my layouts" → fetches by userId .• Persist either as an HTML string or JSON array of elements (your choice—explain why in the README).
+• Each layout is associated with a userId.• Requests include userId in a header (e.g. X-User-Id ) or query param—no authentication logic is required.• “Save layout” → persists to PostgreSQL.• “Load my layouts” → fetches by userId .• Persist either as an HTML string or JSON array of elements (your choice—explain why in the README).